CCXLV/chatski/README.md

 # Chat website with flask restful api in the backend and react in the frontend

-using sqlite3 for storing friends and redis for storing messages
+using sqlite3 for storing friends and redis for storing messages, you can also see whether your friend is online or not

 ![Preview](./preview.png)